 • Initially when combox was stress tested with huge files, combox would get overwhelmed leading to the computer running out of memory and the load average sometimes peaking at 8.
-At first, it was assumed that there was a bug in combox which caused this to happen, but later it was found that watchdog[24] was generating a large number "file modified" events when a huge file (~500MiB) was modified.
+At first, it was assumed that there was a bug in combox which caused this to happen, but later it was found that watchdog[24] was generating a large number "file modified" events when a huge file (~500MiB was modified).
 To prevent watchdog from generating a large number "file modified" events for a single modification of a huge file, a delay proportional to the size of the file was created in the on\modified callback methods in both ComboxDirMonitor and NodeDirMonitor, this fixed the issue.
+Also, this it might be useful to note here that this was "the" hardest issue I dealt with in working on combox.